 The Great North Passion is no longer being performed.
 However, if you would like to start a new play in your town or city, please contact the Passion Trust for help, advice and funding.

 This page is a record of the Great North Passion in 2013.

-Twelve artists have created new contemporary work with local communities across the north east of England, inspired by the stations of the cross.
-Housed in shipping containers, they will be joined together to form a giant iconic installation in the shape of a cross.
+Twelve artists have created new contemporary work with local communities across the north east of England.
+The stations of the cross inspired these works which will be housed in shipping containers.
+Once assembled, the organisers will join these together to form a giant, iconic installation in the shape of a cross.

-Singer Alexandra Burke, who performed at the event, said she was “honoured” to be involved.
+Afterwards, singer Alexandra Burke, who performed at the event, said she was “honoured” to be involved.

 She said she had “never heard of anything like” using shipping containers to tell the story of Jesus’ death.
 However it was a “wonderful way of connecting people connected to what Easter is about”, she said.